-I led the design for messaging features at Hudl, which allow coaches and athletes to send messages and videos to each other.
+I led the design for messaging features at Hudl, allowing coaches and athletes to send messages, videos, and attachments to each other.

 Hudl is a leading sports technology company that builds video analysis and stat tools for over 3.5 million pro and amateur coaches and athletes worldwide.